buildbarn/bonanza/docs/filesystem_merkletree.md

 ## Notes on how Bonanza encodes trees of files into DAGS of objects.
+## Author: Lucas Meijer.
+I spend a lot of time figuring all this out while reading the bonanza codebase, and wrote it down so you can speed through it more quickly.

 - A file will always live alone in an object.
 It will never share an object with any other file or other thing.
 - A file might span multiple objects.
 In this case there will be another object that has an array of FileContents messages